Maddalena Mariani Masi: Life

 Mariani Masi was admired in dramatic soprano roles, both as singer and actor.
-She appeared as both Marguerite and Elena in Boito's Mefistofele when the revised version premiered at the Teatro Communale in Bologna, and contributed to the success of the work which had failed at the premiere.
+She appeared as both Marguerite and Elena in Boito's Mefistofele when the revised version premiered at the Teatro Comunale di Bologna, and contributed to the success of the work which had failed at the premiere.

 She was beloved by her fans: in 1875, when, during a performance in Buenos Aires, she lost her voice and was unable to perform the mad scene in Lucia di Lammermoor, many of the box-holders met her in her dressing room to offer their condolences.

 She retired from opera in about 1890, working as a singing teacher thereafter; her pupils included Lina Cavalieri.

-Mariani Masi died in Erba, Como.
+Mariani Masi died in Erba, Lombardy.